rikman122/homeassistant-correos_spain/README.md

 Copy `/custom_components/correos_spain/` folder to `<config_dir>/custom_components/correos_spain/`.

 Add a Correos Spain Tracking integration from the UI and fill the form.
-You can add as new integration as package you want to track.
+You can add as new integrations as package you want to track.

 ### Data Provided